aryklein/docs/cisco/access-list-for-vty-lines.rst

 Applying the Access Control Lists (ACL) to VTY lines to filter Telnet or SSH traffic
 ------------------------------------------------------------------------------------

-The Exteded Access Control List created before can be applied to VTY lines using the IOS command ``access-class``:
+The access control list created before can be applied to VTY lines using the IOS command ``access-class``:

 ::